Viadana, Lombardy: San Matteo delle Chiaviche

 San Matteo delle Chiaviche is located at the confluence of the Po and Oglio rivers.
 The Torre d'Oglio boat bridge, which crosses the Oglio River at its confluence with the Po, is famous.
 It is the fourth-most populated hamlet of Viadana and is about 15 km from Viadana.

 Buzzoletto

 Buzzoletto is located about 3 kilometers from the capital city.
-Once a purely agricultural center, it knows insawearly years of the 21st century a significant residential building expansion.
+Once a purely agricultural center, it had a significant residential building development in the early-21st century.
 The town is divided between the area of the "center" and the area of Via Codisotto, formerly Baruffaldi.

 Economy

 An agricultural center rich in pig breeding, Viadana, similar to the other small towns of the Po Valley, underwent a rapid conversion to an industrial hub during the post-World War II period, which marked an economic and demographic expansion of the town.

 Activities revolve around the textile industry, the wood panel manufacturing industry, and in the past, lso the brush industry.
 Other types of industries include meat processing and construction.